spurs v carlisle united match reports

 White Hart Lane.

-The pitch was heavy after recent rain and Alan Gilzean nudged the ball over the line at the Park Lane end from close range in the 19th minute to put Spurs ahead, beating a defender on the line after 18 minutes and 14 seconds.
+The pitch was heavy after recent rain and Alan Gilzean nudged the ball over the line at the Park Lane end from close range put Spurs ahead, beating a defender on the line after 18 minutes and 14 seconds.

-Carlisle equalised in 30 minutes and 28 seconds when Chris Balderstone delicately chipped the ball on to Stan Bowles who scored.
+Carlisle equalised with 30 minutes and 28 seconds on the clock, when Chris Balderstone delicately chipped the ball on to Stan Bowles who scored after drifting past three Spurs players and firing home from 30 yards out.

 Spurs pushed hard for a second goal in the second half, but the Carlisle defence were resolute in keeping Tottenham out to take the tie to a replay at Brunton Park.